Stocks and shares Isas

 If you're happy with your investments, this type of transfer makes sense, although it is likely to take longer, typically four to six weeks, and you might have to pay exit fees to your existing provider.

 Find out more: Step-by-step guide to stocks and shares Isa transfers – ensure your transfer occurs efficiently

-With this type of transfer, your investments are sold, and the proceeds passed to your new provider.
+With this type of transfer, your investments are sold and the proceeds passed to your new provider.
 The Isa status of your cash remains in place throughout the process – your new provider will just reinvest your money in line with your instructions.

-Cash transfers are typically quicker, but your money will be out of the market, meaning if shares go up you could miss out on some of the gains.
+Cash transfers are typically quicker, but your money will be out of the market, meaning that if shares go up, you could miss out on some of the gains.
 Nevertheless, if you intend to use your transfer as an opportunity to give your portfolio a fresh start, transferring as cash is the logical option.

 Transferring a cash Isa to a stocks and shares Isa